DynamiX: Large-Scale Dynamic Social Network Simulator

 \section{Introduction}

-Serving as microcosms of real-world society, social platforms have emerged as central mediums for global behavior interaction due to extensive connectivity and real-time information exchange \cite{DBLP:journals/eswa/HafieneKR20, JABARILOTF2022126480}.
-While accelerating the evolution of social dynamics, these platforms also catalyze the spread of misinformation and the polarization of group attitudes, leading to numerous negative consequences, such as provoking conflicts, triggering cyber-violence, and even eroding social trust \cite{starbird2014rumors, grinberg2019fake}. \textit{Thus, social platforms provide natural experimental ground for investigating information dissemination and collective behavior mechanisms.
-Gaining insights into these mechanisms is crucial for understanding social progress and maintaining social stability} \cite{carr2015social, ruths2014social}.
-Previous agent-based models (ABMs) primarily focus on macro-level modeling and mechanism analysis of collective interaction patterns through predefined heuristics rules.
-They neglect the micro-level driving effects of individual heterogeneous behavior on information propagation, which limits their adaptability and complexity of real-world societies \cite{doi:10.1126/science.1167742, doi:10.1073/pnas.092078899}.
-Recently, LLM-based social network simulators leverage human-like capabilities in perception, reasoning, self-awareness, and decision-making to finely model user behaviors, opening a transformative avenue for studying the intrinsic mechanisms of social platforms \cite{zhang-etal-2025-trendsim,DBLP:journals/corr/abs-2412-09237,DBLP:conf/ijcai/LiuCZG0024,DBLP:journals/corr/abs-2410-19064}.
+\IEEEPARstart{S}{ocial} platforms, as microcosms of real-world society, have emerged as central mediums for global behaviors interactions, benefiting from extensive connectivity and real-time information exchange \cite{DBLP:journals/eswa/HafieneKR20, JABARILOTF2022126480}.
+While accelerating the evolution of social dynamics, social platforms also catalyze the spread of misinformation, the polarization of group attitudes, and numerous other negative consequences, such as provoking conflicts, triggering cyber-violence, and even eroding social trust \cite{starbird2014rumors, grinberg2019fake}.
+In the context, social platforms serve as a natural experimental ground for investigating how information spreads and how collective behaviors unfold, providing insights that are crucial for understanding social progress and maintaining social stability \cite{carr2015social, ruths2014social}.